xEnVrE/aruco_board_detect/README.md

-# aruco_board_detect
+# aruco_detector

-ROS package to detect aruco boards and markers in images, estimating their pose.
+ROS package to detect aruco markers in images and estimate their pose.

 ## Prerequisites